ilhambo/.comDocumentation/GetStarted/index.md

 Since Umbraco as a Service _is_ Umbraco we thought we'd stick with a name that describes what it is.
 So there you go.
 We also like to call it just "UaaS".

 ## Projects and Environments
 In Umbraco as a Service we organize your work into projects which are made of environments, teams, settings, and other related resources like databases and file storage.
-A project is usually contains two environments, _development_ and _live_.
-If needed an Agency project can contain an additional staging environment so the structure is _development_, _staging_ and _live_.
+A project is comprised of two environments, _development_ and _live_.
+If needed a project based on the _Support_ plan can have an additional staging environment so the structure is _development_, _staging_ and _live_.

 ![environment](images/environment.png)